ProjectBlueGreen/ProjectBlueGreen/README.md

 * Contribute, share, and let's collaborate to make Project Blue Green a driving force for sustainable practices worldwide.
 * Join Project Blue Green, and be a part of shaping the movement towards a more sustainable and eco-friendly future! (**Note: This project is currently under active development and is not yet complete.**)

-# 🔗 Resources
+# 📜 Resources
 * Check [**AI ML integration on Arduino Nano 33 BLE Sense Board**](https://github.com/ProjectBlueGreen/project_blue_green_software/)

 # ✨ Open Source Contribution
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **extremely appreciated**.
-See the [open issues](https://github.com/ProjectBlueGreen/Project_blue_green_bioreactor/issues) for a list of proposed features (and known issues).
+Check open issues in the repository for a list of proposed features (and known issues).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)